richsnyder/yamss/doc/manual.md

 ### Example

 The following XML fragment serves as an example.
-Here, a uniform vertical and sinusoidally varying load is applied to four nodes in the structure.
+Here, a uniform vertical and sinusoidally varying load is applied to two elements in the structure.

 ```xml
 <loads>